jaitken/IndeedJobScraping/README.md

-# IndeedJobScraping
-Scraping data from indeed and preparing it for analysis
+Python scripts for scraping data from indeed and preparing it for analysis